-Your outpatient prescription drug plan covers certain prescription drugs and devices that the U.S. Food and Drug Administration (FDA) has approved to prevent pregnancy when prescribed by a prescriber and the prescription is submitted to the pharmacist for processing.
+For females who are able to reproduce, your outpatient prescription drug plan covers certain prescription drugs and devices that the U.S. Food and Drug Administration (FDA) has approved to prevent pregnancy when prescribed by a prescriber and the prescription is submitted to the pharmacist for processing.
 Your outpatient prescription drug plan also covers related services and supplies needed to administer covered devices.
 At least one form of contraception in each of the methods identified by the FDA is included.
-You can access the list of contraceptive prescription drugs by logging onto your Aetna Navigator® secure website at www.aetnastudenthealth.com or calling the toll-free number on your ID card.
+You can access the list of contraceptive prescription drugs by logging in to your Aetna website at www.aetnastudenthealth.com or calling the toll-free number on your ID card.